-Please drive slowly in and around our school and school parking lots.
+Please drive slowly in and around our campus and parking lots.
 There is pedestrian traffic that crosses our parking lot and the building.
 If coming into the building, park in a parking space.
 Please do not leave your car unattended in front of the entrance.

-SUPERVISION OF STUDENTS ON SCHOOL GROUNDS
+SUPERVISION OF STUDENTS ON FRANKLIN CENTER CAMPUS

-Monday through Friday, between the hours of 8:00 am and 3:10 pm, and during official Franklin Center-sponsored extracurricular activities, Franklin Academy students are under the supervision of school personnel.
-Students are not allowed in the school building, the gym, or on the school grounds without the supervision of a parent, teacher, BT, coach, or sponsor, after hours.
+Monday through Friday, between the hours of 8:00 am and 3:10 pm, and during official Franklin Center-sponsored extracurricular activities, Franklin Academy students are under the supervision of Franklin Center personnel.
+Students are not allowed in the building, the gym, or on the school grounds without the supervision of a parent, teacher, BT, coach, or sponsor after hours.